DataFire/Integrations/integrations/generated/hetras_certification_booking/README.md

 ### BlockListRequest
 * BlockListRequest `object`
+  * countDetails `boolean`: If true it will include also details of block count per each room type.
   * from `string`: Return all blocks where the block's last_departure is greater than specified date.
   * groupCode `string`: Filter the blocks by the specified group code
   * hotelId `integer`: Only return blocks for this specific hotel.